kenchan-canuck/software-patterns/README.txt

 Patterns.
 Some sample software patterns are Inheritace, Composition, Association, Builder, Method Chaining, and Generic API.

-     The goal of sharing the sample codes is to demonstrate the practicality of leveraging advanced programming linguistic features and common Software Patterns to increase programming efficiency through code reuse and faster debugging.
     The experiments focus primarily on compiler-based languages (e.g. Java, Scala, C++) rather than interpreter-based languages (e.g. Python, Ruby) because there are more intricacies to pass compiler-checks with advance grammar.
 Also, compiler-based languages emphasize on early type check and static binding to reduce coding errors whereas interpreter-based languages (e.g. Python, Ruby, Javascript) emphasize on dynamic binding to reduce grammatic complexity and to catch coding errors at run-time.
 Nonetheless, there are no right answers to this topic.
 The author would like to leave the debate on the pros and cons of compiler-based vs intepreter-based languages to the open source community to explore.

     These codes are by no means optimized.
 They should be used as personal programming references only.
 Although all the sample codes